SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 Click “OK” and Geneious Prime will perform the “Annotate with FIMS Data Only” function on the selected documents.

-If the function is successful, updated FIMS data (such as taxonomy) should now be associated with the selected assembly or sequence files.
+If the function is successful, updated FIMS data (such as taxonomy) should now be associated with the selected contig or sequence files.

 Annotate with FIMS/LIMS Data
 -----------------------------

-This option should be used when assemblies or consensus sequences need to be re-linked to original LIMS plate or workflows, or if updates have occurred in both the GeOMe FIMS and Biocode LIMS (e.g. updated primer names).
+This option should be used when contigs or consensus sequences need to be re-linked to original LIMS plate or workflows, or if updates have occurred in both the GEOME FIMS and Biocode LIMS (e.g. updated primer names).

 Highlight all documents to be annotated.